 - Lack of dignity; not feeling respected

-Causes of behavior don’t occur in a vacuum, and they have a way of stacking up.
+Causes of aggressive behavior don’t occur in a vacuum, and they have a way of stacking up.
 In your work, you might find that aggressive behaviors start surfacing when:

-- A patient who was admitted for fainting is cold, alone, unable to communicate that he's losing his sight, about to be discharged without being seen by Ophthalmology, and aware he can’t manage on his own
+- A patient who was admitted for fainting is cold, alone, unable to communicate that he's losing his sight, about to be discharged without being seen by Ophthalmology, and aware he can’t manage on his own.

-- A wife is panicked about where her husband is — all she knows is she got a call that he’s been admitted to your hospital
+- A wife is panicked about where her husband is — all she knows is she got a call that he’s been admitted to your hospital.

-- A student’s day starts with a fight with his stepdad, then he fails a test and hears one girl tell another that he’s useless
+- A student’s day starts with a fight with his stepdad, then he fails a test and hears one girl tell another that he’s useless.

-- A woman who’s nonverbal has a painful ear infection, the sun is shining on her puzzle so brightly she can’t see the pieces, and her brother who talks about her like she’s not there is wiping her nose instead of handing her a tissue
+- A woman who’s nonverbal has a painful ear infection, the sun is shining on her puzzle so brightly she can’t see the pieces, and her brother who talks about her like she’s not there is wiping her nose instead of handing her a tissue.

-- A new boy has been in five other facilities, has suffered restraint-related injuries, and is currently seeing his mom for the first time in two years
+- A new boy has been in five other facilities, has suffered restraint-related injuries, and is currently seeing his mom for the first time in two years.

-- A resident’s husband recently died, she’s been moved to an unfamiliar room, her dog has been taken away, and she can’t find her pillow
+- A resident’s husband recently died, she’s been moved to an unfamiliar room, her dog has been taken away, and she can’t find her pillow.

 Behavior is communication.
 Whether you’re dealing with verbally aggressive behaviors (screaming, swearing, name calling), hostile body language (dirty looks, angry gestures), or physically aggressive behaviors (throwing, hitting, biting, kicking), the behavior is an attempt to express something that’s usually rooted in fear, frustration, pain, or just an inability to make unmet needs known.

-Not only are aggressive behaviors often rooted in the factors I shared above, they can often be attempts at coping—especially if the person has survived trauma.
+Not only are aggressive behaviors often rooted in Precipitating Factors; they can also often be attempts at coping—especially if the person has survived trauma.
 If your response isn’t trauma-informed, it could cause the person to feel more anxious, disconnected, or aggressive.

 Reducing increased aggression

 One of the keys to handling increased aggression is Rational Detachment.
 When you’re rationally detached, you maintain control of your own behavior by not taking negative comments or actions personally.

 Without this ability, you might react defensively, which will only escalate a situation.
 Equipped with this skill, you’re better able to be productively supportive, to defuse aggressive behavior, and to encourage calm behavior.